Support us

 Abstract

 Studies have identified a link between specific microbiome-derived bacteria and immune checkpoint blockade (ICB) efficacy.
-However, these species lack consistency across studies and their immunomodulatory mechanisms remain elusive.
-To understand the influence of the microbiome on ICB response we studied its functional capacity.
-Using pan-cancer metagenomics data of ICB-treated patients, we showed that community-level metabolic pathways are stable across individuals, making them suitable to predict ICB response.
-We identified several microbial metabolic processes significantly associated with response, including the methylerythritol phosphate (MEP) pathway, which was associated with response and induced Vδ2 T cell-mediated anti-tumor responses in patient-derived tumor organoids.
+However, these species lack consistency across studies, and their immunomodulatory mechanisms remain elusive.
+To understand the influence of the microbiome on ICB response, we studied its functional capacity.
+Using pan-cancer metagenomics data from ICB-treated patients, we showed that community-level metabolic pathways are stable across individuals, making them suitable for predicting ICB response.
+We identified several microbial metabolic processes significantly associated with response, including the methylerythritol 4-phosphate (MEP) pathway, which was associated with response and induced Vδ2 T cell-mediated antitumor responses in patient-derived tumor organoids.
 In contrast, riboflavin synthesis was associated with ICB resistance, and its intermediates induced mucosal-associated invariant T (MAIT) cell-mediated immune suppression.
 Moreover, gut metabolomics revealed that high riboflavin levels were linked to worse survival in patients with abundant intratumoral MAIT cells.
-Collectively, our results highlight the relevance of metabolite-mediated microbiome-immune cell crosstalk.
+Collectively, our results highlight the relevance of metabolite-mediated microbiome-immune cell cross-talk.

 More about this publication